thearn/nreltraining2013/docs/bem.rst

 Inside ``FlowConditions``, there are two variables.
 Just like before, they have a default value, a description, and some units defined.
 Notably missing, however, is an *iostatus*.
 When you are defining the VariableTree sub-class, *iostatus* is not yet relevant.
-When added to a component, it could be specified as an input, and output, or possibly one of each.
+When added to a component, the variable tree *iostatus* as a whole could be specified as input or as output.
 Iostatus is defined when the class is used as i/o in a component, not before.
 For our ``BEMPerf`` component, we use an instance of FlowConditions called ``free_stream``.

 ::